-Thanks to Observation~\ref{obs:binbranch}, in order to provide a lower bound on the probability which appears in the last display, we only need to consider the probability that the Galton-Watson process $\mathcal{T}(\varepsilon)$ has at least $k$ generations.
+Thanks to Fact~\ref{obs:binbranch}, in order to provide a lower bound on the probability which appears in the last display, we only need to consider the probability that the Galton-Watson process $\mathcal{T}(\varepsilon)$ has more than $k$ levels.
 Namely, we need to bound from below